Ajedigray/applied_information_technology/README.md

  ## employeeAttrition.R
  Access this project by entering the `R` directory. <br/>
- Review the Project_specificiations.pdf for instructions to interpret this project This project performs queries and analysis on the `EmployeeAttrition.csv` dataset using R
+ Review the Project_specificiations.pdf for instructions to interpret this project. <br/>
+ This project performs queries and analysis on the `EmployeeAttrition.csv` dataset using the R programming language.

  ### Describption and Purpose
  1. This project requires either a virtual machine or Linux, Mac, or Windows Operating System